GeoBigData/gbdx-training/test.md

 # (TO DOs)
 - purpose of tutorial, assumtions about user knowledge before starting this tutorial, link to pre-reqs, etc
-- Xuse os library to write i/o
+- [X]use os library to write i/o
-- Xcreate output directory to write out masked tif
+- [X]create output directory to write out masked tif
 - add explanation of what script is doing
 - add short explanations/intro for each segment
 - keep commented out lines?